ingokpp/modern-dapp-starterkit/README.md

 2. Once Ganache is installed and opened click the **Quickstart Etherum** button and you're ready to go.

 ## Truffle / Smart Contracts

+> Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

 If you've successfully installed all the dependencies you're ready to compile and migrate your first Smart Contracts.